Asiana Treks and Tours

 Gratitude:

-Graduate or tipping is appreciated in Nepali culture and reflects the quality of service provided.
+Gratuity or tipping is highly appreciated in Nepali culture, reflecting the quality of service provided.
 You decide how much to tip, but we recommend tipping as a group at the end of the trip.

 End of Trek:

-On the Last day, you'll take a Fly from Lukla back to Kathmandu, which takes about 35 Minutes.
-Alternatively, If we fly from Ramechhap to Kathmandu for an extra fee.
+On the Last day, you'll take a flight from Lukla back to Kathmandu, which takes about 35 Minutes.
+Alternatively, if we fly from Ramechhap to Kathmandu for an extra fee.
 In the evening, we'll host a farewell dinner in Kathmandu.

 Departure: